sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-new-version/xpa-sac-hxm-add-new-version.md

 ## Intro
-The HXM Workforce Planning content package comes with a number of pre-defined versions which can be used for your planning activities.
+The xP&A Operational Workforce Planning content package comes with a number of pre-defined versions which can be used for your planning activities.
 Nevertheless you might wand to add more versions according to your own business needs.
 In this case, you would need to adjust the planning applications as well as the reporting stories, so the planning grids and objects initialize with the correct version member.

 In this tutorial, you will learn how to add a new version and how to make it available in the planning applications and reporting stories of this content package.

+In case you have any questions or require further support, please use the [SAP Question Form](https://community.sap.com/t5/forums/postpage/choose-node/true/product-id/bcbf0782-ce74-43b8-b695-dafd7c1ff1c1/board-id/technology-questions).

+If you have a specific request to our team in regards to the business content, you may also submit a request using the [SAP Influence Platform](https://influence.sap.com/sap/ino/#/idea-create?campaign=884&title=Extended%20Planning%20and%20Analysis%3A%20content&tags=Extended%20Planning%20and%20Analysis&RespList=cust.ino.config.SAP_ANALYTICS_CLOUD_SAP_DIGITAL_BOARDROOM.BIZ_CONTENT).

+If you are interested in more xP&A topics, related business content packages, or videos showing the content in action, feel free to check out our community page [Extended Planning & Analysis Business Content](https://community.sap.com/topics/cloud-analytics/planning/content).

 ### Enter Version Management section